 Vehicles equipped with a 7-speed automatic transmission may develop a rough shifting condition, most commonly going up from first to second gear and going down from third to second or second to first gear.
 Our technicians tell us this is due to an internal component failure.
 Mercedes has released updated parts; the transmission will need to be removed and disassembled to complete the necessary repairs.

-2006 Mercedes-Benz C350, 62,000 mi
+2006 Mercedes-Benz C350 62,000 mi, Visitor

 When first starting out driving car shift jerk after 15MPH then jerks again when I start to slow down around the 15mph speed.
 I have a automatic so I guess it jerks coming out of 1st gear going to 2nd and downshifting out of 2nd to 1st before car comes to a complete stop

-2009 Mercedes-Benz C350, 85,869 mi, Visitor
+2009 Mercedes-Benz C350 85,869 mi, Visitor

 Rough shifting of the automatic transmission from 3rd down to second and second down to first.
 Also from 1st up to 2nd and 2nd up to 3rd.

-2006 Mercedes-Benz C350, 65,000 mi, Visitor
+2006 Mercedes-Benz C350 65,000 mi, Visitor

 clunking gear shift 1st to 2nd